ShubhamKendal/Customer-Churn-Model/README.md

 •	The accuracy of my Random Forest Prediction model is 79.25%.

-The problem that I have faced during building the model is that earlier while fitting the model the error which says “cannot convert string into float” that means there is a chance of presence of some categorical data or the presence of null values.
-I have checked both the issues by using the code in jupyter but it is showing no null values present in the model then when I looked in the csv file of data, I have found that there are some blank cells in Total Charges columns so then again, I used code to detect the presence of null values but still it is not showing then I have deleted that empty cells from the file and build the model.
+The problem that I have faced during building the model is that i want to improve the accuracy of the model but i just got the 79.25% highest R-square value for my model.

 Thank You.